Active Learning-Based Optimization of Hydroelectric Turbine Startup to Minimize Fatigue Damage: Experimental results

 \subsection{Results}

 The sequential startup parameters $\theta^j$ are given in Table~\ref{tab:startup_parameters}, together with the largest observed strain cycle.
 Figure~\ref{fig:results_map} provides the trajectories projected on the $(o, \omega)$ space.
-The color map shows the latest trained virtual sensor's predictions of $\hat{\mu} + \hat{\sigma}$ for the upper (Figure~\ref{fig:results_map_upper}) and lower (Figure~\ref{fig:results_map_lower}) bounds of the strain envelope.
-Figure~\ref{fig:results_strain} shows the optimization process's measured strains on the various startups over time.
+The color map shows the latest trained virtual sensor's predictions of $\hat{\mu} + \hat{\sigma}$ for the upper (Figure~\ref{fig:results_map}a) and lower (Figure~\ref{fig:results_map}b) bounds of the strain envelope.
+The highest amplitudes of the strain envelope are observed in operating zone with low rotational speed and higher vane opening, similar to the results presented by Gagnon et al. \citep{Gagnon_Pham_Mai_Favrel_2023}.
+This behavior may be explained by the increased stochasticity of the flow in this operating regime, originating from the shedding and collapse of vortices as proposed by Morissette and Nicolle \citep{Morissette2019}.
+However, a more comprehensive understanding of this correlation would require an in-depth flow analysis through unsteady CFD-FEA of different startup scenarios, which is beyond the scope of the present paper.